Training Long-Context, Multi-Turn Software Engineering Agents with Reinforcement Learning: Results and findings

 A commonly adopted practice in dataset preparation, also mentioned in DeepSWE~\citep{deepswe2025}, is to filter or mask trajectories that exceed the model's maximum context length.
 This is often motivated by the desire to reduce reward noise.
 However, we find this must be applied with caution.
 Manually crafted heuristics can introduce biases, breaking the assumption that the training data is sampled from the same distribution as the policy being optimized.
 In our setting, these long trajectories often occur when the agent is stuck in a repetitive loop.
 By discarding these trajectories, one also discards specific negative examples of this failure mode.
 As a result, the agent is not penalized for this looping behavior and fails to learn how to break out of such cycles, which can lead to it occurring more frequently during training.

 We also observe a more subtle instability related to discrepancies between sampling and training.
-Midway through training, we upgraded the vLLM~\citep{kwon2023efficient} runtime, which introduced internal changes to decoding parameters, enabling \textit{top\_k} and \textit{min\_p} by default.
+Midway through training, we upgraded the vLLM~\citep{kwon2023efficient} runtime, which introduced internal changes to decoding parameters.
+The upgrade enabled \textit{top\_k} and \textit{min\_p} filtering (previously off by default) using model-dependent values inherited from Hugging Face configurations.
 While this initially improved evaluation metrics, it caused performance to degrade after 5–10 training iterations.
-We attribute this to a mismatch between the rollout and training distributions.
-The DAPO objective relies on the importance sampling ratio $\rho_{t,k}(\theta)$ to weight the advantage term.
-This is valid only if rollouts are sampled from $\pi_{old}$.
-Using different decoding parameters amounts to sampling from a modified distribution, $\pi_{\text{rollout}} \neq \pi_{old}$, which makes the ratio an incorrect estimator and leads to biased gradient updates.
-Once the sampling configuration was restored, stability recovered.
+We attribute this to a distribution mismatch that violates the assumptions of importance sampling.
+The DAPO objective relies on the probability ratio $\rho_{t,k}(\theta)$ to correct for evaluating actions under the current policy $\pi_{\theta}$ using data generated by the policy from the previous iteration $\pi_{\theta_{old}}$ (see Equation~\ref{eq:importance_sampling_ratio}).
+Enabling decoding filters like \textit{top\_k} or \textit{min\_p} means that trajectories were sampled from a modified, truncated distribution $\pi_{\text{rollout}}$, not the true policy $\pi_{\theta_{old}}$.
+Consequently, the ratio $\rho_{t,k}(\theta)$ becomes an invalid estimator of the policy change, leading to biased gradient updates and training instability.
+Once unbiased sampling was restored, performance recovered.

-\section{Discussion and Future Work}
+\section{Discussion and future work}

-Our work successfully demonstrates that modern reinforcement learning algorithms, specifically a modified DAPO, can train capable agents for complex, interactive software engineering tasks.
+Our work successfully demonstrates that modern reinforcement learning algorithms, specifically those based on the DAPO framework, can train capable agents for complex, interactive software engineering tasks.
 This process, however, highlights fundamental challenges in agent-based learning and reveals several key directions for future research: